HiConfiT/hiconfit-core/csp2choco-package/README.md

 ## TODOs:

-- Try the annotator of ANTLR4 to share information among event methods
-- Catching errors
-- Extending the form of constraints
-- Support relative operators: !, &&, ||
+- Migrating source code from other projects (exteding the form of constraints, support relative operators: !, &&, ||, support the imply operator)
-- Support implication
-- Take a look at https://github.com/manleviet/choco-exppar